brettkromkamp/awesome-knowledge-management/README.md

 - [Obsidian](https://obsidian.md/) - Is commercial knowledge base software that works on top of a local folder of Markdown files.
 - [Trilium Notes](https://github.com/zadam/trilium) - A hierarchical note taking application with a focus on building large personal knowledge bases.
 - [Karma](https://www.karma.fm/) - A collaborative mind-mapping tool.
+- [Golden](https://golden.com/) - A self-constructing knowledge platform using a combination of artificial and human intelligence.
+- [PoolParty](https://www.poolparty.biz/) - A semantic technology platform focused on the creation and management of enterprise knowledge graphs.

 ## Libraries